An official website of the United States government

 Family Advocacy Program

-The Family Advocacy Program (FAP) provides clinical assessment, treatment and services for service members, their intimate partners, and family members involved in allegations of domestic abuse and child abuse.
-The goal of the Family Advocacy Program is to prevent domestic violence by encouraging people to examine their own behavior and take steps to learn and practice healthier behaviors.
+The goal of the Family Advocacy Program is to promote healthy family dynamics and prevent all forms of family maltreatment.
+It achieves this by encouraging people to examine their own behavior and take steps to learn and practice healthier behaviors, addressing issues ranging from domestic violence to problematic sexual behaviors in children and youth.
 The FAP provides a variety of interventions and treatment services to meet the needs of individuals and families.
 It provides counseling, clinical case management, treatment groups, and refers families to military and civilian resources as appropriate.

 A variety of courses that teach healthy relationship skills are also available at FFSCs.
 These include anger management and conflict resolution.
 These are also free and available to both active duty and spouses.